Cypherlab777/Homelab/README.md

 | **2 × Cisco Catalyst 3850 WS-C3850-24T-E** | Layer 3 laboratory switches used for inter-VLAN routing, HSRP, OSPF, ACLs and advanced switching/routing labs |
 | **Future Proxmox Server** | Virtualization platform for Windows Server, Active Directory, Linux, Security+ and other infrastructure laboratories |

+pfSense will handle routing and firewall policies between the main homelab segments, while the Catalyst 3850 switches will provide Layer 3 routing within the isolated Cisco lab environment.

 > The architecture will progressively evolve as additional servers, virtual machines, clients and network services are added.
 ---